PaloAltoNetworks/regolithe/contrib/vscode/regolithe-specifications/README.md

 ### Schema validation

-The VSCode Regolithe extensions provides auto completion, validation and documentation of specification files using the intgrated json schema
+The VSCode Regolithe extension provides auto completion, validation and documentation for Regolithe specification files using the integrated json schema.

 ![schema](https://imgur.com/wDQcpt1.gif)

 ### Snippets

-To quicky edit specification, the extensions adds the following snippets
+To quicky edit the specifications, the extension adds the following snippets:

 - `spec<tab>`: creates a skeleton for a new specification file
 - `attr<tab>`: adds a new attribute